 It is understood that the demands of summer conferences cannot easily be translated into hours worked per day or week because of the unique nature of the responsibilities and circumstances.
 This job requires the utmost flexibility in every aspect but mainly with desk shifts, on-call nights, and check in/outs.

 Submit a resume when you fill out the application form.

 Auburn University Housing is seeking a dependable undergraduate student worker with initiative and excellent problem-solving skills to expand and maintain the department’s website and serve as the Sharepoint administrator.
 The position is responsible ensuring an aesthetically pleasing web presence that is error free, easy to navigate, and in compliance with AU website standards.
 The position is responsible for timely website revisions, submitting monthly analytics reports, and collaborating with the department graphic designer.
 The ideal candidate is self-motivated, willing to learn, and can effectively communicate technical aspects of web development to those with no web development expertise.

 This on-campus job requires about 20 hours per week, Monday through Friday, 7:45 a.m. and 4:45 p.m. weekdays.
 This position reports to the Director of Residence Life.

 Preference will be given to rising juniors and seniors, students who have experience living on campus, to students who can begin working in April 2019 and who are available to work throughout the summer 2019 as well as the 2019-20 academic year.
-The position will pay at about $14.00 per hour, based on skill level and experience with website design.
 Students majoring in Computer Science and Software Engineering are encouraged to apply.
 We have a friendly and nurturing office environment with high expectations for the person in this position.

 Submit a resume, link to your GitHub profile, and cover letter through Auburn’s Handshake once the position application opens.